teoks0199/tp/docs/UserGuide.md

 -----

 ### Item Management <a id="item-management"></a>
-This feature allows you to manage information about the items in **FoodNotes**.
+These features allow you to manage information about the items in FoodNotes.
 You can record and perform the following actions:

 - Viewing an item: `view-item`
 - Adding an item: `add-item`